dille12/OVRDOZE/readme.md

 where you can drag things from boxes with your mouse and store them.

 ## F SEARCHES BOXES
 opens both the box and your inventory: manipulation is done via mouse.
+Shift-click to quickly transfer the item to your inventory.

 ## G THROWS GRENADES
 throws a grenades about where the mouse is.